HOW DO I BEGIN EXPLORING SCHOLARSHIP OPPORTUNITIES?

-There are two different scholarship application processes: many scholarship applications are made through the Foundation's Common Application process, while other scholarships utilize their own application process.
+There are two different scholarship application processes: most scholarship applications are made through the Foundation's Common Scholarship Application process, while Other Scholarships utilize their own application process outside of the Foundation.

 SCHOLARSHIPS WITH A COMMON APPLICATION PROCESS:

 The Foundation offers many scholarships utlilzing a common online application process.
 Click this link to begin the Common Application for the 2016-2017 academic year beginning January 1, 2016.
 (Please note that the application is not available from August 16 - December 31 of each year.
 If you attempt to complete an application during this time, you will be told that there are no scholarship opportunities available.)

 After completing the Foundation’s Common Application, we will provide you with a list of scholarship opportunities for which you will be considered.
 You need only complete this application once and you will automatically be considered for all programs sharing the Common Application.
 There is no need to apply for these scholarships individually or more than once - the prequalifying process is done for you.

-For informational purposes, you may wish to review the listings of Common Application Scholarships offered through the Foundation.
+For informational purposes, you may wish to review the listing of Common Application Scholarships offered through the Foundation.

 Common Application Scholarship Deadlines: